 The origin of Graham's number is one of those slightly legendary math stories.
 In 1977, Martin Gardner wrote, "In an unpublished proof, [mathematician Ronald] Graham has recently established ... a bound so vast that it holds the record for the largest number ever used in a serious mathematical proof."
 Graham had worked on a fairly complicated question about combinatorics.
 But Graham's number doesn't actually appear in the published proof of his result.
 The number he used was quite a bit smaller.
 In a Google+ post, John Baez describes both the combinatorics problem Graham was working on and where the number came from.
 He writes,

 "I asked Graham.
 And the answer was interesting.
 He said he made up Graham's number when talking to Martin Gardner!
 Why?
 Because it was simpler to explain than his actual upper bound - and bigger, so it's still an upper bound!"

-*This sentence was changed after publication to correct a numerical error.
+*These sentences were changed after publication to correct numerical errors.
 Thanks to Mike for pointing it out!